wormoworm/jmri-roster/README.md

 ```
 Returns a JSON object containing information about a single locomotive.
 The `id` parameter is the ID of the locomotive, and corresponds to the `id` field found in each object returned by `GET api/v1/roster`.

-## Nice, but why not use onf of the APIs JMRI already provides?
+## Nice, but why not use one of the APIs JMRI already provides?
 I looked at using both the JMRI JSON and web APIs, and whilst they expose all the information I needed, for the API to be always available it would require JMRI to be always running on a server or NAS.
 This is totally overkill for serving a simple read-only view of the data!

 ## What about the GUI you mentioned earlier?